PMK3D/ExchangeSharp/README.md

 # ExchangeSharp
-based C# language binding for HOOPS Exchange.
+C# language binding for HOOPS Exchange.

 It can be built and used on the following platforms:
  - Windows